"

 8. Differences in appearance between males and females of the same species, often due to sexual selection

-9. Genetic drift that occurs after a small number of individuals colonize a new area, leading to different allele frequencies
+9. Genetic drift occurs after a small number of individuals colonize a new area, leading to different allele frequencies

 10. Type of natural selection that occurs when individuals with certain traits are more likely to attract mates and reproduce